 “To be honest, I loved mechanical toys growing up and always wondered why they were all geared toward boys,” Wong said.
 “So my dream was to one day become a mechanical engineer and design toys.
 That was where it all started.”

 She ended up graduating with a degree in mechanical engineering from the University of California, Davis in the early ’90s.
 However, Wong said toy companies weren’t hiring, so she ended up spending most of her career in the defense industry designing missiles.

 As a woman, Wong’s inspiration to help young girls make their way in the STEM field came from her own experiences.
-For example, in her college courses, Wong noticed only three women other in a class of 300.
+For example, in her college courses, Wong noticed only three other women in a class of 300.

 Wong said it was very difficult. “[I had to] kind of prove myself and show other male engineers that I [was] valued, and I had an opinion, and I was capable.”